 Pear trees also require chilling periods to bring fruit, but their chilling requirements may be less than peaches.

-Most pear varieties grow best in north to central Florida, while for east coastal and southern areas, smart variety selection is necessary.
+Most pear varieties grow best in north to central Florida, while for the east coastal and southern areas, smart variety selection is necessary.

 Best Varieties for Florida